tinuzz/wp-plugin-trackserver/readme.txt

 [tsscripts]

+There is one caveat.
+Trackserver only works on 'real' posts and pages, in WordPress terms.
+For example, some WordPress themes (I have seen one) offer the possibility to specify a static homepage right in the theme settings, completely overriding WordPress' internal post logic.
+In this case, the page lacks an author as well as other properties that a regular WordPress post or page has.
+Trackserver's [tsmap] shortcode does not work on pages like that.

+All that said, Trackserver's shortcode detection should be reasonably fool-proof these days, because if the early detection mechanism fails, the shortcode itself is used to trigger the inclusion of Trackserver's JavaScript and CSS.
+The only adverse side effect this may have, is that the CSS is loaded in the footer of the page, rather than in the head section.
+It's hard to say whether this will actually be a problem, but just in case it is, the [tsscripts] shortcode is there.

+Beware though: the [tsscripts] shortcode doesn't actually do anything.
+At all.
+It is merely an extra shortcode that Trackserver tries to detect.
+Therefore, it is absolutely useless to include [tsscripts] in the same context as your [tsmap].
+I appreciate that this can be hard to understand, so let me illustrate with an example.
+Take the 'Posts in page' plugin, that allows you to use a shortcode in a post (let's call it A) to include other posts an pages inline (let's call them B and C).
+If [tsmap] is used in B or C, but the page requested by the user is A, which does not have a [tsmap], Trackserver's shortcode detection used to fail in earlier versions, and the Javascript and CSS would not be loaded.
+By using the [tsscripts] shortcode in page A, the loading of JS and CSS can be forced.
+The CSS will then be loaded in the head of the page, instead of in the footer.

 = What is live tracking? =

 By using the shortcode with the 'track=live' parameter, the most recently updated track belonging to the author of the current post/page is published on the map.